The Good, the Bad, and the Best in Website Navigation

 On a website loaded with content distrusted in dozens of categories, Mega menus are a viable option.
 Mega menus are those drop-down panels you have probably seen on some websites.
 They are good because they eliminate the need for scrolling and can contain tooltips for more information.

-The loading time of a website is a very important search engine optimization (SEO) metric.
+4. Fast loading time The loading time of a website is a very important search engine optimization (SEO) metric.
 And navigation bar design plays an important part when you want to speed up your website.

 There is no magic solution that will make any website navigation the best one there is.
 The best possible navigation for a website is determined by the sitemap (created with respect towards content importance and hierarchy), user experience research, the visitor’s persona, and the website’s goals.